jdhuf/EventTrackerProject/README.md

 ## Lessons Learned

-Through this assignment I gained a better understanding of the relationship between controllers, services, and repositories.
-I also gained a better understanding of how to test CRUD operations using Postman.
+Through this assignment I am learning how to add scripts and to navigate through the DOM to perform operations.
+I am learning how to troubleshoot code using the developer's console in Chrome.